 Purpose 3

 Methodology 3

 Results 4

-Open-Ended Responses If there is one thing you would like to change about the program, then explain what it is and how it will enhance the program 5
+program, then explain w would like to change about the hat it is and how it will enhance the

 Purpose

 The purpose of the study was to compile the data for a summary report of the Nursing Program for the PROE/Curriculum Review process.
 The final results will be forwarded to Letyna Roberts, Manager of State and Federal Programs, for distribution.